‘Lifeguard’ app saves overdosing B.C. man’s life, twice - BC Local News

 Told of Buffett’s story, BCEHS senior provincial executive director and head of dispatch operations Neil Lilley, who assisted in developing the Lifeguard app, said he was at a loss for words.

 “I’ll be honest, the hairs are standing on the back of my neck,” Lilley said.
-“To get that feedback from you, and to know that not only did it save somebody’s life on two occasions, but that it’s given the encouragement to get some treatment as well, it’s just amazing.”
+“To get that feedback from you, and to know that not only did it save somebody’s life on two occasions, but that it’s given the encouragement to get some treatment as well, it’s just amazing,” Lilley said.

 “I just want everybody that uses drugs alone to realize that it’s not safe.
 Anything can happen to them.
 (If) they download the Lifeguard application and have it on their phone, they have a chance of survival,” Lilley said.